md-45/md-45/README.md

 ## About Me 🚀

-I'm a first-year data science student at the University of Chicago with experience in data visualization and machine learning.
+I'm a second-year data science student at the University of Chicago with experience in data visualization and machine learning.
 As a student, I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
 Outside of programming, I love learning languages, martial arts, guitar, and graphic design.

 - 👨‍🎓 I'm a **Second Year UChicago Student**
 - 🔭 Working on: Gamified learning platform